DaveMielke/NBP/b2g/ui/doc/introduction.rst

   how to recover if, for example, you've accidentally messed up your saved settings.

+System Maintenance
+  Go to `The Maintenance Operations Screen`_.

 Each subsequent line contains a setting that can be changed, and is laid out in columns as follows: